 CBD Oil for ADHD?
-The Facts About This Popular Natural Treatment
+New Research On This Popular Natural Treatment

 Early research suggests that cannabidiol (CBD) may help patients with epilepsy.
 It is also believed to relieve pain, anxiety, mood disorders, and even acne.
 But what about ADHD or ADD?
 So far, research linking CBD oil to ADHD symptom relief does not exist.
 That isn’t stopping patients from trying it.

 These days, it’s tough to find an online community or social media group not singing the praises of cannabidiol (CBD) oil.
 This helps to explain why so many people are exploring its benefits for diseases and disorders ranging from Alzheimer’s and Parkinsons to PTSD and, yes, attention deficit disorder (ADHD or ADD).
 Though research suggests that CBD oil may benefit patients with epilepsy and other disorders, any such claims around ADHD are only that: claims.

 CBD is a product of the marijuana (cannabis) plant with the high-inducing THC (tetrahydrocannabinol) compound removed, which means it is not psychoactive.
 CBD — often in the form of an oil, a tincture, or an edible — has been rumored to reduce anxiety, a common symptom among those diagnosed with ADHD symptoms.
 No one, though — not even the drug’s most hardcore advocates — claims CBD is a treatment for ADHD.

 According to Mitch Earleywine, professor of psychology at SUNY-Albany and an advisory-board member of the National Organization for the Reform of Marijuana Laws (NORML), there is “no published data, let alone randomized clinical trials, [that] support the use of CBD for ADHD.”